rajen-shres/cobalt/docs/cobalt/testing_overview.rst

 * Selenium is used to test through the web page
 * We also use the Django test client, along with direct model access and Forms to do functional testing.

-Both approaches are used together, so a we might use Selenium to create something and then access the model directly to confirm it was successful.
+Both approaches are used together, so we might use Selenium to create something and then access the model directly to confirm it was successful.

+See below for instructions on running the tests.

 Performance Testing
 -------------------

-We don’t do anything.
+There are currently over 3,000 people involved in performance testing.

+    "Premature optimization is the root of all evil."
+Sir Tony Hoare

+*It is planned to add New Relic for capture and alerting around key metrics*.

 Security Testing
 ----------------

-We don’t do anything.
+Some of the automated tests focus on specific aspects of security and one module tests for URLs that do not require authorisation.

 Why Don't We Use a Testing Framework?
 -------------------------------------